outday29/reddit_summarizer/README.md

 subreddits:
 # Define a list of settting objects, each specifies one subreddit
   - name: ChatGPT # What is the name of the subreddit to scrape?
-    threads:
+    posts:
-    # Define a list of thread-specific rules to select which threads in the subreddit to summarize.
+    # Define a list of post-specific rules to select which posts in the subreddit to summarize.
-    # Any thread that satisfies any of the rules will be included.
+    # Any post that satisfies any of the rules will be included.
-    - limit: 5 # Number of threads to select at most
+    - limit: 5 # Number of posts to select at most
-      recency: 7 # Only select threads that are created less than 7 days ago
+      recency: 7 # Only select posts that are created less than 7 days ago
-      num_comments: 10 # Minimum number of comments the threads need to have
+      num_comments: 10 # Minimum number of comments the posts need to have
-      upvote_ratio: 0.5 # Minimum upvote_ratio for the thread to be selected
+      upvote_ratio: 0.5 # Minimum upvote_ratio for the post to be selected
-      votes: 100 # Minimum amount of upvotes threads should have
+      votes: 100 # Minimum amount of upvotes posts should have
     comments:
-    # For selected threads, specify how should we filter the comments.
+    # For selected posts, specify how should we filter the comments.
       comments_top: 10 # Select the top 10 comments
       comment_min_votes: 100 # Minimum number of upvotes comments should have.
       reply_min_votes: 5 # How many upvotes a reply should have to be selected